Asymptotic-Type Dimension Bounds through Combinatorial Approaches: Acknowledgments

-\subsection{Acknowledgments}
+The common ingredient in the proofs of Theorems~\ref{thm:VD} and \ref{thm:measure} is an equivalent formulation of large-scale dimension in terms of padded decompositions.
+Starting from a net $T$ in $X$, we consider a net graph $G^M(X,T)$ and run a randomized ball-carving procedure on this graph.
+A suitable choice of random radii, together with the Lov\'asz Local Lemma, produces padded decompositions with controlled multiplicity and diameter.
+In the doubling setting this yields sharp linear control, while in the polynomial-growth setting it yields polynomial control.
+A complementary simplicial argument in the spirit of Gromov \cite{VolBddCohom} is discussed in Appendix~\ref{sec:Gromov}; it also interacts naturally with the scalar-curvature discussion.

+The paper is organized as follows.
+In Section~\ref{sec:pre} we review the relevant notions from metric geometry, introduce padded decompositions, and record the form of the Lov\'asz Local Lemma that we use.
+Section~\ref{sec:Nagata} proves the sharp Assouad--Nagata dimension bound in the doubling and volume-doubling settings.
+Section~\ref{sec:asdim} establishes the polynomial-growth theorem and the polynomial control of the corresponding asymptotic-dimension function.
+Section~\ref{sec:rigidity} discusses nilmanifolds and the equality case in Theorem~\ref{thm:measure}.
+Finally, Appendix~\ref{sec:Gromov} contains the complementary simplicial argument and the proof of Proposition~\ref{prop:Euc}.

+\section{Acknowledgments}

-The majority of this work was conducted while JY was at the School of Mathematics, Georgia Institute of Technology, and XZ was a postdoctoral researcher at the Institute for Applied Mathematics, University of Bonn.
-XZ gratefully acknowledge the financial support by the Deutsche Forschungsgemeinschaft (DFG) within the CRC 1060, at University of Bonn project number 211504053.
+Most of this work was carried out while JY was at the School of Mathematics, Georgia Institute of Technology, and XZ was a postdoctoral researcher at the Institute for Applied Mathematics, University of Bonn.
+XZ gratefully acknowledges financial support by the Deutsche Forschungsgemeinschaft (DFG) within the CRC 1060, at University of Bonn project number 211504053.
 XZ's work was also partially supported by the National Science Foundation Grant DMS-1928930 during his residency at the Simons Laufer Mathematical Sciences Institute (formerly MSRI) in Berkeley, California, in Fall 2024.
 The authors thank Anton Bernshteyn for valuable comments.